White Hills - Ascot

 The level of residential development activity in White Hills - Ascot was found to be higher than 90% of real estate markets across the country

-White Hills - Ascot has recorded approximately 203 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,016 homes have been approved, with an additional 68 approved in FY-26 so far.
-On average, around 2.1 people per year have moved to the area for each new home constructed over these five years, indicating healthy demand which supports property values.
+White Hills - Ascot has approved approximately 203 residential properties annually.
+Between FY-21 and FY-25, a total of 1,016 homes were approved, with an additional 74 approved in FY-26 to date.
+On average, around 2.1 people have moved to the area per new home constructed over these past five financial years.

-New homes are being built at an average expected construction cost of $258,000, aligning with regional trends.
-This financial year has seen $22.3 million in commercial development approvals, suggesting balanced commercial development activity.
-Compared to the Rest of Vic., White Hills - Ascot shows 95.0% higher development activity per person, offering buyers greater choice and indicating robust developer interest in the area.
-New building activity is predominantly standalone homes at 99.0%, with only 1.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
+New homes are being built at an average expected construction cost value of $258,000, aligning with regional trends.
+This year alone, $22.3 million in commercial development approvals have been recorded, indicating balanced commercial development activity.
+Compared to the Rest of Vic., White Hills - Ascot exhibits 95.0% higher development activity per person, offering buyers greater choice and attracting significant developer interest.
+New building activity comprises predominantly standalone homes (99.0%), preserving the area's low-density nature and appealing to space-seeking buyers.
 With around 70 people per dwelling approval, White Hills - Ascot exhibits characteristics of a growth area.

 Frequently Asked Questions - Development